nickbreaton/homebridge-modern-forms/README.md

 ### Disabling Auto Discovery

 If you would like to disable the automatic discovery of fans on your network, specify the following option.
-You will need to specify the IP address of your fans manually.
+You will need to specify the IP address of your fans manually [as shown above](#specifying-fan-ip-addresses).

 ```json
 {